-There is a discussion in Note 8, Borrowings, of the consolidated financial statements included elsewhere in this prospectus of the long-term debt arrangements issued by Mirion.
+There is a discussion in Note 8, Borrowings, of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K of the long-term debt arrangements issued by Mirion.
 For more information on our lease commitments, See Note 9, Leased Assets, of the consolidated financial statements and for other commitments and contingencies, see Note 10, Commitments and Contingencies of the consolidated financial statements.